Pancreatic intraductal tubulopapillary neoplasm

 - a soft-tissue attenuation "cork" in the main pancreatic duct plugs the lower attenuation pancreatic fluid

-- main pancreatic duct distal to the tumour is dilated
+- main pancreatic duct distal to the tumor is dilated

-- intraductal tumour is isoattenuating or mildly hyperattenuating relative to surrounding pancreatic parenchyma
+- intraductal tumor is isoattenuating or mildly hyperattenuating relative to surrounding pancreatic parenchyma

-- the tumour is relatively hypoattenuating after contrast administration
+- the tumor is relatively hypoattenuating after contrast administration

-- MRCP: tumour fills main pancreatic duct like a "cork"
+- MRCP: tumor fills main pancreatic duct like a "cork"

 Treatment and prognosis

-Because of the rarity of the tumour, treatment and prognosis are not well established.
+Because of the rarity of the tumor, treatment and prognosis are not well established.
 In one series, 8/10 patients are still alive after pancreaticoduodenectomy.

 - 1. Yamaguchi H, Shimizu M, Ban S et-al. Intraductal tubulopapillary neoplasms of the pancreas distinct from pancreatic intraepithelial neoplasia and intraductal papillary mucinous neoplasms.
 Am.
 J. Surg.
 Pathol.
 2009;33 (8): 1164-72. doi:10.1097/PAS.0b013e3181a162e5 - Pubmed citation